dmatveev/opencv/doc/tutorials/gapi/face_beautification/face_beautification.markdown

 ### Contours getting {#gapi_fb_ld_cnts}

-The more certain idea of this face beautification algorithm is to smooth out the skin and to make eyes, a nose and a mouth sharper.
+The more definite idea of this face beautification algorithm is to smooth out the skin and to make eyes, a nose and a mouth sharper.
 So we need contours of facial elements based on landmarks and the whole face contour (not only a jaw) as they are drawn in the picture: